eahrold/AHLaunchCtl/README.md

 #AHLaunchCtl
 Objective-C library for managing launchd
 Daemons / Agents.
-It's coded for easy implamentation of an NSXPC Helper Tool to handel management of LaunchD's that run in a priviledged context.

-##Usage
+It has some simple methods built in

+#Usage
-####Add Job
+##Add Job
+this will load a job and create the launchd.plist file in the approperiate location

 ```objective-c
 AHLaunchJob* job = [AHLaunchJob new];